sequana/sequana_pipetools/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.4.3     * add MANIFEST to include missing requirements.txt
+0.5.0     * add new module called error to be added in onerror sections of all
-0.4.2     * add FeatureCounts options
+            pipelines.
+Usual test update.
+Pin to stable version 0.4.3     * add MANIFEST to include missing requirements.txt 0.4.2     * add FeatureCounts options
 0.4.1     * add slurm status utility (sequana_slurm_status)